qudou/xmlplus/README.md

     └── patch/
 ```

-The directories, `docs/` and `xmlplus/` under the `demo/`, contain the same name sub directories.
-The `docs/` contains the document files, and the `demo/` contains the corresponding supporting sample code.
-The directory `src/` contains the frame source file `xmlplus.js` and the patch files for IE9+.
+The `docs/` and `xmlplus/` under the `demo/` contain subfolders with the same name.
+The `docs/` contains document files and the `demo/` contains the corresponding sample code.
+The `src/` contains the frame source file and patch files for IE9+.

-Note, however, that the source code obtained in this way does not contain two dependent packages for the project running on the server side.
-You can locate the root directory of the project, and get the two dependent packages through the following command.
+Note that the source code obtained in this way does not contain two dependent packages for the project running on the server side.
+You can locate the root of the project to get the two dependent packages using the following command.

 ```bash
 $ npm install